AutocompleteInput#

 Core#

-• options (list): A list of options to select from
+• options (list or dict): A list or dictionary of options to select from

-• restrict (boolean): Set to False in order to allow users to enter text that is not present in the options list.
+• restrict (boolean, default=True): Set to False in order to allow users to enter text that is not present in the options list.

 • value (str): The current value updated when pressing key; must be one of the option values if restrict=True.